Disclaimer

 -Xmx2g

-Each Nuix Engine will run under a separate JVM and will not share memory with the other Nuix Engines or the Rampiva services.
+Each Nuix Engine will run under a separate JVM and will not share memory with the other Nuix Engines or the Automate services.

 3.5.
 Shared Data Sources

-Rampiva workflows are executed on the servers running the Rampiva Engine Server component.
-To ensure that workflows can access cases and source data from a shared location, provide a UNC path or a mapped drive letter path which is accessible from all servers running the Rampiva Engine Server component.
+Automate workflows are executed on the servers running the Automate Engine Server component.
+To ensure that workflows can access cases and source data from a shared location, provide a UNC path or a mapped drive letter path which is accessible from all servers running the Automate Engine Server component.

-By default, the Rampiva Engine Server service runs under the Local System account, and starts Engines under the same user account.
+By default, the Automate Engine Server service runs under the Local System account, and starts Engines under the same user account.

 A different user account can be specified in Execution Profiles, as required.